- Off road parking

 - Washing machine

 Two double bedrooms.
 Ground floor shower room with power shower, basin and WC.
 Kitchen.
 Dining room.
-Sitting room with woodburner.
+Sitting room.
 External boot room.

-Oil central heating with woodburner and underfloor heating in shower room.
+Oil central heating with underfloor heating in shower room.
 Electric oven, gas hob, microwave, fridge/freezer, washing machine, dishwasher, TV with Freeview, DVD, CD, selection of books, games and DVDs.
-Fuel, power and starter pack for woodburner inc. in rent.
+Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Off road parking for 2 cars.
 Front, private enclosed, lawned garden with furniture.
 One well-behaved dog welcome.
 Sorry, no smoking.
 Shop 2 miles, pub 3 miles.

 - Last minute